 a diuretic or "water pill";

-This list is not complete and many other drugs can interact with vortioxetine.
+This list is not complete and many other drugs may affect vortioxetine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about vortioxetine

 - During Pregnancy or Breastfeeding